 Nagqu in Northern Tibet is the area that is rarely visited by tourists.
 Probably the only one popular place in this region is Namtso lake, that sees many visitors.
 The hostile and harsh climate of the region makes it less attractive compared to all other areas in Tibet.
 However, due to a scarce population, it is the land where you can see pristine nature and a lot of wildlife.
-In these area, you can meet wild donkeys, Tibetan antelopes, foxes, bears and wild yaks.
+In this area, you can meet wild donkeys, Tibetan antelopes, foxes, bears, and wild yaks.

 Northern Tibet is famous for its incredible landscapes.
 There are vast grasslands, where nomads travel to leave their animals to graze.
 Along the way, you will find many of the wonderful lakes.
 Most of them are not as famous and large as Namtso, but the colors are gorgeous, and so is the surrounding mountain landscape.

 The Qinghai-Tibetan railway goes through the Northern areas of Tibet.
 If you take a train from one of the Chinese cities to Lhasa, you will travel through the mountain ranges going over 5,000 meters.
 You will enjoy the views from the height of Tanggula mountain.

 THE MOST POPULAR PLACES TO VISIT IN NORTHERN TIBET

 Namtso lake is the highlight of the region.
 This gorgeous lake is the highest salt lake in Tibet, at the elevation of 4,718 m/ 15,470 ft.

 It is located a little over 100 km to the North from Lhasa.

 Due to the high elevation and Northern location of the lake, it stays frozen from December until June.
 With the monsoon season in July and August, it is not uncommon to see snow there.
 Most of the year, Namtso is surrounded by snow-peaked mountains.